ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 * **stat_code** - *an unsigned integer* indicating the status code of the response, the same meaning as for (T) responses;
 * **stat_msg** - *a string* storing the response status message, the same meaning as for (T) responses;
 * **job_token** - *a string* containing the job token.
 For the pre-processor response, it is updated by the text processing service: The original job token sent with the pre-processor request is made unique to the user session.
-This updated tokes is then to be used for any subsequent post-processing requests of the target text corresponding to this source text.
+This updated tokens is then to be used for any subsequent post-processing requests of the target text corresponding to this source text.
 For the post-processor response, the value of the job token does not change and is the same as sent with the post-processor request;
 * **num_chs** - *an unsigned integer* indicating the number of chunks in which the pre/post-processed text is split for being sent back to the client;
 * **ch_idx** - *an unsigned integer* value of the current chunk index, starts from zero;
 * **lang** - *a string* storing the text's language.
 In case the pre-processor request was sent with the **lang** field value set to "auto", the pre-processor service supports language detection, and the language was successfully detected, this field will contains the name of the detected source language;